r26D/absinthe_apollo/packages/upload-middleware/README.md

 # @r26d/absinthe-apollo-upload-middleware

 > A network interface for Apollo that enables file-uploading to Absinthe back ends reduced to just middleware to make it easier to work with.
-> A network interface for Apollo that enables file-uploading to Absinthe backends.
+>
+> ## Usage
+>

-# This branch is for Apollo V3
+> # This branch is for Apollo V3

-## Usage
+>

-I simplified this to just be the middleware.
-That allows you to use other middleware to handle the other issues related to the request.
+> I simplified this to just be the middleware.
+That allows you to use other
+> middleware to handle the other issues related to the request.

 ```js
 import ApolloClient from 'apollo-client'